UPACM/algolympics-site/src/2024/data/mechanics.md

     2. Breaching or refusing to comply with the rules.
     3. Sharing or using from others, **whether intentionally or unintentionally**, any information about a task, including its content or solution, before the end of a round.
     4. Displaying behavior considered to be disruptive, unethical, or unsportsmanlike.
-2. **Prolonged unmonitored time**.
-An individual may be disqualified if they are out of view of their camera or take their restroom break for more than the allotted time.
-Disqualification can also occur, if an individual is disconnected from the meeting for more than the time indicated in the “Proctoring” section.
-3. **Failing to reply**.
+2. **Failing to reply**.
 Teams may be disqualified if they fail to respond to any request for information from the organizing committee related to Algolympics within seven days of our request or a given deadline.
-4. **Change of username/team name**.
+3. **Change of username/team name**.
 The team must not change their Codeforces username/team name at any point in the contest period (from registration until the end of the on-site final round).
 Any username/team name change is grounds for disqualification.
-5. **Change of Codeforces team**.
+4. **Change of Codeforces team**.
 The team members that make up the Codeforces team must not change for the duration of the competition.
 Any change in team composition is grounds for immediate disqualification.
-6. **Reporting possible cases**.
+5. **Reporting possible cases**.
 Any harassment, cheating, or violation of these terms may be reported by email to algolympics@upacm.net.

 # Awards

 Certificates and souvenirs will be given to all the participants while monetary prizes will be given to the top three (3) teams, which are as follows:

-- Champion team: Php 12,000
+- Champion team: Php 15,000
-- First runner-up team: Php 9,000
+- First runner-up team: Php 12,000
-- Second runner-up team: Php 6,000
+- Second runner-up team: Php 9,000

 # Changes to the Rules